noidedmedia/WavHead/Readme.md

 which is probably in your distro's package manager.

-All media released under the BSD License.
+All media released under the MIT License.